-2.5.Course content broken down in detail by weekly class schedule (syllabus) Theoretical lectures (2 contact hours are allocated to each topic except for the topic number 23 which is delivered in 1 hour) INTRODUCTION INTO THE KINESIOLOGICAL TEACHING METHODOLOGY.
+Theoretical lectures (2 contact hours are allocated to each topic except for the topic number 23 which is delivered in 1 hour)

+- 1. INTRODUCTION INTO THE KINESIOLOGICAL TEACHING METHODOLOGY.
 The notion, definition and subject of general kinesiological teaching methodology.
-The development and structure of kinesiological teaching methodology.
-Interdisciplinarity of kinesiological teaching methodology.
+The development and structure of kinesiological teaching methodology in Croatia.
+The objectives of kinesiological teaching methodology.
+Tasks of kinesiological teaching methodology.
+Interdisciplinarity of kinesiological teaching methodology. - 2.
 THE PHYSICAL AND HEALTH-RELATED EDUCATIONAL-UPBRINGING AREA IN THE SYSTEM OF UPBRINGING AND EDUCATION.
-The structure of the educational-upbringing system management.
+The structure of the educational-upbringing system in the Republic of Croatia.
+Educational system management.
 Areas of education and upbringing.
 The mission and work directives in the physical and health-related educational-upbringing area (educational, kinanthroplogical, pedagogical directive).
-Plans and programmes of work.
+Plans and programmes of work. - 3.
 A CLASS OF PHYSICAL EDUCATION (PE).
 The structure and duration of one PE class.
 Introduction into the organization of physical exercise (basic positions and distribution of pupils/students over the exercise area).
-Organizational formations (general and limitation factors in physical exercise organization).
+Organizational formations (general and limitation factors in physical exercise organization). - 4.
 SIMPLE ORGANIZATIONAL FORMATIONS.
 Formations of individuals.
 Formations of pairs.
 Formations of threes.
 Formations of fours.
-Parallel formation.
+Parallel formation. - 5.
 COMPLEX ORGANIZATIONAL FORMATIONS.
-Circle formation.
+Parallel-alternative formation.
 Successive-alternative formation.
 Alternative formation.
-Supplementary exercises.
-COMPLEX ORGANIZATIONAL FORMATIONS Lane course formation.
-Obstacle course (polygon) formation.
+Supplementary exercises. - 6.
+COMPLEX ORGANIZATIONAL FORMATIONS.
+Circle formation.
+Station formation. - 7.
+COMPLEX ORGANIZATIONAL FORMATIONS.
+Lane course formation.
+Obstacle course (polygon) formation. - 8.
 INTRODUCTION PART OF A PE CLASS.
 Organization of the indroductory part of the class.
-Its execution.
+Execution. - 9.
 PREPARATORY PART OF A PE CLASS.
-Organization of the ruparation drills.
+The determination of the number of preparation drills.
 Components of the preparation drill implementation.
+Organization of the preparatory part of the class.
+Its execution. - 10.
+MAIN A PART OF A PE CLASS.
 Organization of the main A part of the PE class.
-Its execution.
-NAINA PART OF A PE CLASS.
-Organization of the organization and execution of the PE class (sports games, relay elementary games, team elementary games).
-Organization 16.
+Its execution (contents acquisition, perfection of the acquired contents, evaluation of the contents acquired). - 11.
+MAIN B PART AND CLOSING PART OF A PE CLASS.
+Organization and execution of the main B part of the PE class (sports games, relay elementary games, team elementary games).
+Organization and execution of the PE class closing part. - 12.
+LOADS IN PE CLASSES.
+Physiological load.
+Psychological load. - 13.
+KINEZIOLOGICAL EDUCATION.
+Theoretical kinesiological knowledge.
+Motor knowledge/skills (biotic, non-kinesiological, kinesiological motor knowledge/skills). - 14.
+MOTOR LEARNING PROCESS.
+Motor learning stages (acquisition, initial mastering, advanced mastering, stabilization, automatization).
+Motor skills learning dynamics.
+Procedures for the improvement (perfection) of motor knowledge/skills. - 15.
 WORK METHODS.
-Learning methods (synthetic, analytic, combined, situational learning methods and method of visualization).
-17. WORK METHODS.
+Methods of motor tasks presentation (verbal presentation, problem setting and solving, imitation and dramatization, demonstration). - 16.
+WORK METHODS.
+Learning methods (synthetic, analytic, combined, situational learning methods and method of visualization). - 17.
+WORK METHODS.
 Training methods (acquisition/training of the yet unknown motor task, mastering/training of the already known motor task).

 Exercise methods (interval, variable, continuous exercise methods).

-WORK METHODS.
+18. WORK METHODS.
 Safety methods (prevention methods, keeping or guarding methods, helping or assisting methods).

-Methods of monitoring the process of exercise (exercise monitoring methods, exercise directing methods, exercise interrupting methods).
+Methods of monitoring the process of exercise (exercise monitoring methods, exercise directing methods, exercise interrupting methods). .